dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 Choices, choices ... there are lots - even for my 8-bit AVR ATMega328.
 FreeRTOS, NuTTX, AtomThreads, ChiBIOS, RiOS, roll-your-own.
 After a bunch of investigation, I settled on NilRTOS, which is a lightweight variant of ChiBIOS that is still very flexible and pretty easy to incorporate.
 And I gotta say, I'm very impressed with [Gianni] & his team's work - there is a bunch of documentation around to help.

 ### Menu structure
 I have a very simple menu structure that allows for nested sub-menus.
 All of the memory is pre-allocated, and could probably be done even more efficiently, but I'm pretty happy with it.
-Here's the code:

 ### Pushbutton responsivity
 One of the bigger questions I had was whether the buttons would be capable of interrupting the system with many threads running ... giving the user a responsive interface.